 3. Unattractive to Users

 As entrepreneurs are developing their product, they typically don’t think about what will attract people to their app when it launches.
-This means that if no one is using the app after it launches, the developer won’t receive any feedback to evaluate.
-That is why you need to design MVP in a way that is thoughtful and will attract people to it immediately.
+This means that if no one is using your product after it app launch, the developer won’t receive any feedback to evaluate.
+That is why you need to develop and MVP in a way that is thoughtful and will attract people to it immediately.

 A lot of MVP apps are created using apps like Facebook, Uber, and Airbnb as role models.
 Each of these applications is really platforms which encourage users to interact with them repeatedly.
 In order for the platform to have interactions, it must allow users to communicate and exchange something with one another.
 The thing they exchange must be of some value.